WakiMak/trentent.github.io-forked/_posts/2016-12-30-lets-make-pvs-target-device-booting-great-again-part-1.md

 <img class="aligncenter size-full wp-image-1882" src="http://theorypc.ca/wp-content/uploads/2016/12/8sBootTime.png" alt="" width="452" height="484" srcset="http://theorypc.ca/wp-content/uploads/2016/12/8sBootTime.png 452w, http://theorypc.ca/wp-content/uploads/2016/12/8sBootTime-280x300.png 280w" sizes="(max-width: 452px) 100vw, 452px" />

-And out of the gate we are getting 8 second boot times. Â At this point I don&#8217;t have it set with a RAM drive or anything so this is pretty stock, albeit on really fast hardware. Â My throughput is crushing my previous speed record, so if I can reduce the amount of bytes read (it&#8217;s literally bytes read/time = throughput) I can improve the speed of my boot time. Â On the flip side, I can try to increase my throughput but that&#8217;s a bit harder.
+And out of the gate we are getting 8 second boot times. Â At this point I don't have it set with a RAM drive or anything so this is pretty stock, albeit on really fast hardware. Â My throughput is crushing my previous speed record, so if I can reduce the amount of bytes read (it's literally bytes read/time = throughput) I can improve the speed of my boot time. Â On the flip side, I can try to increase my throughput but that's a bit harder.

 However, there are some tricks I can try.

 I have Jumbo Frames enabled across my network. Â At this stage I do not have them set but we can enable them to see if it helps.

-To verify their operation I&#8217;m going to trace the boot operation from the PVS server using procmon:
+To verify their operation I'm going to trace the boot operation from the PVS server using procmon:

 <img class="aligncenter size-full wp-image-1883" src="http://theorypc.ca/wp-content/uploads/2016/12/UDP.png" alt="" width="962" height="800" srcset="http://theorypc.ca/wp-content/uploads/2016/12/UDP.png 962w, http://theorypc.ca/wp-content/uploads/2016/12/UDP-300x249.png 300w, http://theorypc.ca/wp-content/uploads/2016/12/UDP-768x639.png 768w" sizes="(max-width: 962px) 100vw, 962px" />